vinod-gw/GettingAndCleaningDataCourseProject/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### NOTE 1
 David Hood, TA for this class provided an excellent pictorial diagram of data relationships for this assignment.
 The diagram titled "David_Hood_Diagram" is included in this repo for review.
 This diagram forms the basis for the underlying script code logic.
-If you do not understand this diagram, for the benefit of both of us, please skip evaluating my work.

-### NOTE 2
-The script makes certain assumptions which are commented in the code.
-Essentially I assume the evaluator knows how to download and extract a zip file to their working R directory and add packages to their development environment.
-Also, if you wish to download and read the submitted tidy data set "Step5TidyDataset.txt" familiarity with read.table() is required.
-The read.table() code is included in the script file.
-Downloading the tidy data set is dependent on operating system and browser used.
-Typically a right click and download option will suffice.

 ### SUMMARY OF "run_analysis.R" SCRIPT